-1.5.5 VRU Fax Back
+1.5.5 VRU Faxback

-Our fax back option is also available through the VRU.
-Simply enter your fax number, and we will fax the member's benefits or claim status directly to you.
-You will usually receive the fax in less than five minutes, and you can keep it in the patient's file for future reference.
+Our Fax Back option is also available through the VRU.
+Simply enter your fax number and we will fax the member's benefits or claim status directly to you.
+You will usually receive the fax in less than five minutes and you can keep it in the patient's file for future reference.